Cav0n/TheliaProductAPIPlugin/readme.txt

 2. This is the second screen shot

 == Changelog ==
+= 1.0.5 =
+* Added 'new-tab' attribute to open product page in new tab.

 = 1.0.4 =
 * Fixed currency of default price not showing